jonathanyeong/personal-website-content/30-days-of-posts-retrospective.md

 featured: false
 draft: false
 topics:
-  - life
-  - writing
+  - Personal
 ---
 Today marks the end of my [30 days of posts challenge](https://jonathanyeong.com/30-days-of-posts/).
 Phew, it's been a journey.
 I did miss two days of posts.
 But I was also able to get back to posting after I had broken my streak.
 I honestly thought I would run out of things to say after the first week.
 So I'm happy that I made it through the 30 days.

 What did I enjoy about the challenge?

 - The little voice in my head that tells me my posts are dumb was drowned out because of the time constraints.
 I wonder if that voice will be louder now.
 - Having my blog become a playground of ideas and exploration was really fun.
 No idea was too small to write about.
 And making mistakes was okay!
 - Finding ways to optimise my posting workflow.
 I doubled down on Obsidian, introduced some GitHub actions, and found faster ways to write.
 - I also loved not "marketing" my posts.
 I didn't post on social media, and I didn't think about SEO at all.
 I wanted to optimise writing rather than views.

 Some struggles during the challenge: